Beverage-can stove: Safety issues

-Alcohol stoves are inherently dangerous, since spilling is possible and the fuel burns with a nearly invisible flame.
-If a spill occurs the best course of action often is to step back and let the alcohol burn up.
+Alcohol burns with an invisible flame, resulting in higher potential for burns.
+Additionally, burning fuel can be spilled.
+If fuel is added while a flame is burning, an explosion that propels flames towards the user and bystanders can occur, in a phenomenon known as flame jetting.
+These flames can cause third degree burns in one second.
+For these reasons, the United States Consumer Product Safety Commission urges consumers to not use fire pits that burn a pool of alcohol or other fuel.

-A stove with a deep well is wind and blow-out resistant — blowing into it can send burning alcohol flying.
+For stove with a deep well, blowing into them can propel burning alcohol towards the user.
 A stove with a small, shallow well, or a central wick may or may not be blown out to stop it from burning.
 A safe and lightweight snuff cap or simmer ring is added to some stove designs.

-Yet alcohol remains safer than most camping fuels.
-An alcohol fire can be extinguished with plain water, and alcohol fumes are mostly non-explosive.
+Alcohol fires can be extinguished with plain water, and alcohol fumes are mostly non-explosive.

-Fuel must never be added when the flame is still burning.

-The Trangia fuel bottles do not automatically shut off, nor do they prevent flashback.
-While the valve does close if released, human reflex is not fast enough to release the valve if flashback occurs.

 The Boy Scouts of America prohibits "equipment that is handcrafted... due to legal concerns.
 Examples include alcohol-burning 'can' stoves..."
-The nearly invisible flame and the risk of spilling burning fuel can cause burns.